ndibernardo/flake/README.md

 ## Private configuration

-The public flake is standalone and builds with anonymous defaults.
+The flake is standalone and builds with anonymous defaults.
 A separate private flake can extend `base.nixosConfigurations.daedalus` and provide:

 ```